 Full-Time Enrollment is Assumed

 We assume that you will enroll full-time.
 You may enroll less than full-time, but you must be enrolled at least half-time in classes that count for degree credit to be eligible for aid.

 Enroll in a course by the university’s third-week drop/add date each term to be considered for financial aid for that course.
-If your program has a flexible enrollment policy, register before the drop/add deadline.
+While there may be flexible enrollment deadlines offered by some programs, you should still be sure to register based on the official university's calendar.
 Not-for-credit courses do not qualify for financial aid.
 If you are repeating a course, take care that your school or college has not designated it as not-for-credit.
 If so, it is not eligible for aid and you may be required to repay some of your already disbursed financial aid.